jdr161/CSDS-383-No-Names-Events-Driven/README.md

       - ```npm run start```
     - Command Line Interface: build the ```./cli``` project with Maven and run the ```Main.java``` file, or run the jar file via ```java -jar cli.jar```
 12. Navigate to ```http://localhost:3000``` or use the command line interface

+Note: Open the producer and consumer folder as root projects in IntelliJ to run the main files.